eduardolundgren/liferay-ui-docs/src/01-liferay-migration/01-liferay-migration.md

 Here is an outline of the types of changes you'll need to understand and handle in migrating your plugins:

-* Removal of the “aui-” prefixes from all classes
+* Removal of the 'aui-' prefixes from all classes
 * Module deprecations
 * CSS classes replaced with Bootstrap equivalents
 * Component output and markup changes